axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

    for displaying all tasks/cases... from all configured applications.

--  Dashboard menu is only visible when logged-in user exists in Portal application.
+-  Dashboard menu item is only visible when logged-in user exists in Portal application.

 Multi applications (without overview)